savetheclocktower/hyperlink-helper/README.md

 * Possibly add more formats to the built-in guessing if it turns out I've underestimated the popularity of, say, Textile.
 * Insert a modified snippet if the selection is empty so that the anchor text gets its own tab stop.

-## Contributing

-Always feel free to help out!
-Whether it's filing bugs and feature requests or working on some of the open issues, Atom's [contributing guide](https://github.com/atom/atom/blob/master/CONTRIBUTING.md) will help get you started while the [guide for contributing to packages](https://github.com/atom/atom/blob/master/docs/contributing-to-packages.md) has some extra information.

 ## License